KodingBTW/hexstring/README.md

 ### 3.- Could you add new functionalities?
 I need it to work in this specific way.

-Absolutely not, I don't plan on doing much more than what's already included.
+Absolutely not.
 If you need something specific, you'll have to do it on your own.
 Feel free to work with my code however you like, as long as you mention me, it's no problem.